Coëtivy

 Economic Activities

 In 2020, following the closure of the prison in 2019, the Islands Development Company (IDC) signed a new lease agreement with the Government for Coëtivy.
 The island is known for its diverse range of economic activities.
 Coëtivy produces charcoal, agricultural products and rears animals.
-A significant portion of the island is currently being cleared to facilitate large-scale agricultural production, marking a notable shift towards intensive farming practices.
+Given its expansive land area and close proximity to Mahé, Coëtivy holds significant potential for large-scale agricultural production.

 Additionally, IDC has resumed shrimp farming operations on the island, with the goal of supplying the local market with fresh, sustainably sourced seafood.
 This initiative reduces the country’s reliance on imports, promoting greater self-sufficiency and bolstering the local economy.